ElliotBeaumontLB/ReachEngine-Liquibase-Selfhost/README.md

 # ReachEngine-Liquibase-Selfhost
+## XSD hosting ansible playbook for ReachEngine Legacy
 Deploy the Liquibase workaround to a ReachEngine environment by hosting locally

+## Requirements
+ansible >= 2.4
+python-pyOpenSSL >= 0.15